 - 7.1 Cambridge already provides an extensive range of outreach activities.
 Our work falls into three categories: activity designed to encourage applications to Cambridge from groups presently under-represented; collaborative work with other partners; and general aspiration raising activity on behalf of the sector. - 7.2 Cambridge intends to maintain its high levels of outreach activity and expenditure.
-We envisage a total spend of £5.75M (some £1.15M p.a.) over the 5-year period covered by this Agreement.
-We anticipate that c.£425k p.a. of our annual expenditure will come from HEFCE and Aimhigher funds, with the remainder coming from internal sources and external sponsorship.
+We envisage a total spend of £5.75M (some £1.15M p.a.) between 2006-11.
+We anticipate that c.£450k p.a. of our annual expenditure will come from HEFCE and Aimhigher funds, with the remainder coming from internal sources and external sponsorship.
 We will consider use of the additional fee income for outreach in the event that funding from other sources proves insufficient.
 Our activities and priorities will be reviewed annually and may change over this period, depending on the funding available and the effectiveness of particular activities. - 7.3 The following tables summarise our current main outreach activities: